ananthu2014/Sequence_to_Sequence_transliteration_using_Attention-based_LSTM-GRU-RNN/README.md

 # Sequence-to-Sequence Transliteration with Attention

-This project aims to address the goals mentioned below:
+The project fulfills the following:-

 1. Learn to create sequence-to-sequence learning model problems using Recurrent Neural Networks (RNNs).
 2. Compare the performance of model with different RNN cell types, including vanilla RNN, LSTM, and GRU.